 Tutoring services are also available for students enrolled in the BAC's low-residency programs.
 Assistance is available when students attend intensives on campus; it is also available online.
-Students wishing support should contact the Learning Resource Center at 617.585.0174, at writingcenter@the-bac.edu, or at learningcenter@the-bac.edu, or at learningcenter@the-bac.edu.
-Further information can be found at http://www.the-bac.edu/resources/academic-services/learning-resource-center
+Students wishing support should contact the Learning Resource Center at 617.585.0174, at writingcenter@the-bac.edu, or at learningcenter@the-bac.edu, resource-services/learning-resource-center